Best Crypto Cards in New Zealand (2026)

 COCA's 6% APY on stablecoin deposits compounds tax-efficiently while its up to 8% cashback (scaling with staking $COCA tokens, 1% at free Starter) leads the field.

-ether.fi ranks second because borrowing against staked ETH avoids triggering the 33-39% income tax entirely - the editorial calls it "particularly compelling" for NZ-based ETH holders.
+ether.fi remains a strong specialist option for NZ-based ETH holders because borrowing against staked ETH avoids triggering the 33-39% income tax entirely.
+Bitget gives users a higher-cashback exchange-linked route, while KAST provides a simpler prepaid option for stablecoin-funded spending.
 Crypto.com Icy White (4%) provides lounge access at Auckland (AKL), essential for a geographically isolated island nation where every international trip means a long-haul flight.

 1. COCA Visa Card